DUKE42web/DUKE/personal-assignments/testing-assignment/react-testing-recipes.md

 > Note:
 >
-> This page assumes you’re using [Jest](https://jestjs.io) as a test runner.
+> This page assumes you're using [Jest](https://jestjs.io) as a test runner.
 If you use a different test runner, you may need to adjust the API, but the overall shape of the solution will likely be the same.
 Read more details on setting up a testing environment on the [Testing Environments](https://reactjs.org/docs/testing-environments.html) page.

 On this page, we will primarily use function components.
-However, these testing strategies don’t depend on implementation details, and work just as well for class components too.
+However, these testing strategies don't depend on implementation details, and work just as well for class components too.

 * [Setup/Teardown](https://reactjs.org/docs/testing-recipes.html#setup--teardown)
 * [`act()`](https://reactjs.org/docs/testing-recipes.html#act)